ajeygore/ajeygore.github.com/index.md

 ## Why new blog?

 Well, posterous decided to move on with twitter, and then twitter decided to shutdown posterous.
 Thanks to both of them, now I learnt few new things and have better place for my blog as well.
-Old links should hopefully work using github pages and jeykyll aliases
+Old links should hopefully work using github pages and jekyll aliases

 ## My Posts